Winter Fundraising Ideas To Heat Up Your Campaigns

 3. Christmas tree disposal service

-Let’s face it; most families have no clue about what to do with the Christmas tree after the holidays.
-Be their knight in shining armor and solve that problem for them, and be rewarded with gifts for your winter fundraisers.
+Let’s face it; most families do no know what to do with the Christmas tree after the holidays.
+Be their knight in shining armor, solve that problem for them, and be rewarded with gifts for your winter fundraisers.

 Here’s what you will need to do:

-- Create a landing page giving details about this service.
-Have a form on the page for relevant details like name, address, etc.
+• Create a landing page with details about this service.
+Include a form for relevant details like name, address, etc.

-- Promote the landing page everywhere possible.
-Let people know that you can help them with the problem in exchange for a small gift to your fundraiser.
+• Promote the landing page everywhere possible.
+Let people know you can help them with the problem in exchange for a small gift to your fundraiser.

-- Rent a truck for the day and go around houses picking up the trees and take them away to dispose of them.
+• Rent a truck for the day and go around houses, picking up trees and taking them away to dispose of them.

-Most cities have a tree recycling program that will take away the tree from your hands for free.
+Most cities have a tree recycling program to remove the tree from your hands for free.
 Alternatively, you could partner with an environmental nonprofit (if you’re not one) and replant the trees.
-You can use images and the impact created from this collaboration for future nurturing campaigns.
+You can use images and the impact of this collaboration for future nurturing campaigns.

 Pro tip: